huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 ## Maximizing Precision and Ensembling

-Marigold pipelines have a built-in ensembling mechanism that combines multiple predictions obtained from different random latents.
+Marigold pipelines have a built-in ensembling mechanism combining multiple predictions from different random latents.
-This is a brute-force way of improving precision of the predictions, capitalizing on the generative nature of diffusion.
+This is a brute-force way of improving the precision of predictions, capitalizing on the generative nature of diffusion.
 The ensembling path is activated automatically when the `ensemble_size` argument is set greater than `1`.
 When aiming for maximum precision, it makes sense to adjust `num_inference_steps` simultaneously with `ensemble_size`.
-The recommended values vary across checkpoints, but primarily depend on the scheduler type.
+The recommended values vary across checkpoints but primarily depend on the scheduler type.
 The effect of ensembling is particularly well-seen with surface normals:

 ```python